build3r/TodayILearned/stoic_lessons/lessons_2021.md

 134. Jul 10: Be humble with your art.
 Do thing which you truly enjoy.
 135. Jul 11: Think of yourself as a startup, you are born as an idea and you have work hard to develop it into something useful.
 136. Jul 12: Things which you have learnt here, apply them in practice.
+137. Jul 13: Being a good leader is that you must help others to be better, Its your duty.
+138. Jul 14: People who pick things up quickly skip the basic lessons and d not understand the fundamentals.
+So train with humility.
+139. Jul 15: When you do right thing, do not expect a reward or a favor.
+You did it because its right.